arp242/goatcounter/README.markdown

 [![Build Status](https://travis-ci.com/zgoat/goatcounter.svg?branch=master)](https://travis-ci.com/zgoat/goatcounter)

-GoatCounter is a web analytics platform, roughly similar to Google Analytics or Matomo.
-It aims to give meaningful privacy-friendly web analytics for business purposes, while still staying usable for non-technical users to use on personal websites.
-The choices that currently exist are between freely hosted but with problematic privacy (e.g. Google Analytics), hosting your own complex software or paying $19/month (e.g. Matomo), or extremely simplistic "vanity statistics".
+GoatCounter is an open source web analytics platform available as a hosted service or self-hosted.
+It aims to offer easy to use and meaningful privacy-friendly web analytics as an alternative to Google Analytics or Matomo.

 There are two ways to run this: as **hosted service** on [goatcounter.com][www], *free* for non-commercial use, or run it on your own server (the source code is